 Kolanpak is a small quaint town some 70 odd km’s North East of Hyderabad in Nalgonda district.
 I recently came to know about its ancient temples and set out to explore them.
 Kolanpak literally means ornate with lakes, though I did not see any lake around.
 But then it would have been named so ages ago.
 It was apparently a Jain hub during the times of Chalukyas and Kakatiyas.
 Though the Shwetambar Jain temple authorities claim that the temple is far older than these dynasties.

 Shwetambar Jain Temple

 Myths of Shwetambar Jain Temple

-Shwetambar Jain temple as it stands today is a pretty new one and will remind you of Jain temples of Gujarat in light pink sandstone.
+The Jain temple as it stands today is a pretty new one.
+It will remind you of Jain temples of Gujarat in light pink sandstone.
 The main deity here is Manikya Devji also called Rishabh Dev Ji.
 His ancient idol occupies the central place in the temple.
 There are many myths associated with this idol.
 It is believed that this idol originally was placed in Ayodhya and then went to Indralok.
 From where Ravana requested for it for his wife Mandodari.
 When Ravana was about to die at the hands of Ram, this idol was left in the Indian Ocean.
 And was recovered by the then king of South India called Sankar Dev.